What VibeVoice Does

-VibeVoice enters the open-source TTS landscape with capabilities that no other freely available model can match: generating up to 90 minutes of natural, multi-speaker conversational audio in a single pass.
-While models like Bark, Kokoro, and Dia handle short-form synthesis competently, VibeVoice is the first to solve the fundamental challenges of speaker consistency, natural turn-taking, and computational efficiency at extended durations.
+VibeVoice enters the open-source voice AI landscape with an unusually long-form target: generating up to 90 minutes of natural, multi-speaker conversational audio in a single pass.
+While models like Bark, Kokoro, and Dia handle shorter-form synthesis, VibeVoice's published differentiator is speaker consistency, natural turn-taking, and computational efficiency at extended durations.
+The current repository also requires a code-availability caveat: Microsoft says it removed the TTS code from the repo for responsible-use reasons, while model cards and documentation remain public.

 The core innovation is a continuous speech tokenization approach operating at 7.5 Hz — roughly 80x more efficient than Encodec's token rate.
 This dramatic compression makes long-sequence generation computationally feasible without sacrificing audio fidelity.
 The architecture pairs a Large Language Model based on Qwen 2.5 for understanding textual context with a diffusion head for generating high-fidelity acoustic details.